-Andrew Dixon graduated from Aberystwyth University in 1991 with a degree in International Politics and moved to Japan to work as an English teacher on the JET Programme.
+, graduated from Aberystwyth University in 1991 with a degree in International Politics and moved to Japan to work as an English teacher on the JET Programme.
 He went on to work for Société Générale (Tokyo) and Goldman Sachs (Sydney) where he helped gold producers, central banks and investors with appropriate commodity derivative hedging strategies.

-He supports the Liberal Democrats and is the founder and Chairman of the Liberal Democrats Entrepreneurs Network.
+He supports the Liberal Democrats and is the founder of the Liberal Democrats Business & Entrepreneurs Network.
 The network meets regularly with parliamentarians, senior Liberal Democrats, economists and industry experts, to discuss a wide variety of business-related issues.
 These events provide a forum for networking, exchanging ideas and creative thinking about how politicians and businesses can work together to build an enterprise economy fit for the 21st Century.

-Andrew Dixon is an admirer of Warren Buffet’s investment strategy, a follower of Peter Drucker’s management philosophy and likes Jack Welch’s focus on execution.
+He is an admirer of Warren Buffet’s investment strategy, a follower of Peter Drucker’s management philosophy and likes Jack Welch’s focus on execution.
 He earned an Executive MBA from London Business School in 2009.

 Andrew Dixon enjoys a 10-foot birdie putt, a half-volley outside off stump and the odd glass of Pomerol.